 AI in Negotiations

 Benefits, Pitfalls, and Practical Use Cases

 Artificial Intelligence is increasingly used in negotiation contexts — often informally, inconsistently, and without clear guidance.
 Used well, AI can significantly improve preparation, implementation, and reflection.
 Used poorly, it can create false confidence, bias, and governance risks.
-This page outlines where AI adds real value in negotiations — and where caution and structure are essential.
+This page outlines where AI adds real value in negotiations — and where caution and sound governance are essential.

+AI in Negotiations